bentleygd/PhishSimUtils/README.md

 # PhishSimUtils
-Scripts to build an integration with SecurityIQ's PhishSim product.
+Python scripts to build an integration with SecurityIQ's PhishSim product.